 Relative Timing (RT)

-Perhaps the most important metric of the three is relative timing (RT).
-This tells you how the short-term performance of a stock looks.
+Perhaps the most important metric of the three.
+It tells you how the short-term performance of a stock looks.
 Anything over 1.00 is good, and below 1.00 means that the timing isn’t quite right.
 A flat price trend will just sit at 1.00.

 Assess Overall Market Conditions With Ease

-With any investing strategy, the overall direction of the market matters.
 Are things trending up over the past 10 days, or are they trending down?
 This information should influence your strategy.
-And fortunately for you, VectorVest simplifies this, too.
-Right on the home page of our platform you can assess the overall market sentiment – we tell you whether it’s a good time to buy stocks in general, or whether you should consider closing your positions and converting to cash.
+VectorVest simplifies this, too.
+You can assess the overall market sentiment right on the home page of our platform – we tell you whether it’s a good time to buy stocks in general, or whether you should consider closing your positions and converting to cash.

 Evaluate Industry & Sector Performance

-Another manner in which VectorVest simplifies swing trading for you is by helping you evaluate industry and sector performance.
-You want to enter industries or sectors of the economy that are on your side.
+VectorVest helps you evaluate industry and sector performance so you can enter industries or sectors of the economy that are on your side.
 If a particular industry is going through a downturn, you probably wouldn’t want to stake a position in stocks that fall under that industry.
 But how can you tell whether an industry or sector is performing well or not?

 In the VectorVest platform, simply load the industry group on the viewers page.
 Then, resort by RT (relative timing).
 You’ll be presented with industries that are prime for entering positions in.